 Our Class A common stock is currently not listed on any securities exchange.
-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "VERA."
+Our Class A common stock has been approved for listing on The Nasdag Global Market under the symbol "VERA."
 We do not intend to list the Class B common stock on any securities exchange.